James Glencairn Burns: Marriage and family

-James first married Sarah Robinson in Meerut, in 1818.
+James first married Sarah Robinson, daughter of James Robinson of Sunderland, in Meerut, in 1818.
 They had children Jeanie Isabella and Robert who died in childhood and a daughter Sarah, born in Neemuch on 2 November 1821.
 Sarah Robinson Burns, James's wife, died in 1821 at Neemuch, India, just three years after their 1818 marriage, shortly after Sarah Elizabeth Maitland Tombs, their second daughter, was born.
 Previous offspring, as stated, were a son, Robert Shaw and a daughter, Jean Isabella who died in their infancy, Jean on 5 June 1823 aged four and Robert on 11 December 1821 aged only eighteen months.

 A daughter Ann or Annie was born to James and his second wife Mary Becket on 21 September 1830 at Aligarh, Uttar Pradesh, India.
+She was the daughter of Captain Beckett of Enfield.
 Mary died, aged 52, at Gravesend, 13 November 1844.
 Sarah and Annie are buried under an ornate headstone at Charlton Kings churchyard in Cheltenham.